boydhont/BetterCorrectFast/README.md

 bcf.save(issue, "issue.bcf")
 ```

-It is also possible to add a title, description and/or snapshot to the issue:
+It is also possible to add a title, description, snapshot and/or ifc-guids to the issue:

 ```
 issue_from_text = bcf.create("Title", "Description")